- Products: Diagnostic and reproductive tests, precision medicine.

 In 2013, Myriad attempted to patent the BRCA1 and BRCA2 genes, which was rejected by the US Supreme court.

-SelfDecode: The best direct-to-consumer DNA test that delivers personalized health recommendations through detailed reports and a genetics blog.
+SelfDecode: The best direct-to-consumer DNA test that delivers personalized health recommendations through detailed and easy-to-understand wellness reports.

 Myriad Genetics offers a variety of genetic testing that ranges from prenatal screening to pharmacogenomics tests.
-They provide practitioners with a valuable tool to diagnose genetic disorders in their patients.
+They provide practitioners with a valuable tool to diagnose genetic disorders in their patients, but they do not offer lifestyle recommendations directly to patients.

 As a clinical genetics company, their tests are often covered by insurance.
 While the company claims that most patients have little to no out-of-pocket expenses, many customers complain that they were charged more than initially quoted by Myriad.